There are five important questions you need to answer for how to use ovulation tests.

 How do you interpret the results?

 The quick and simple answer is: If a test line is as dark or darker than the control line, it is a positive result.
 Actually -- and fortunately -- ovulation tests can tell you far more than a positive result.
 And a positive result doesn’t always mean you are going to ovulate in 24-48 hours, as many resources have incorrectly stated.

 What can you interpret from an Easy@Home ovulation test?

 You can see your LH progression throughout the ovulation cycle.
 You not only know when LH reaches peak, you also know how it gets there.

-An LH surge is easily detected if your LH surge reaches the standard cutoff of 25-45 miu/ml.
+An LH surge is easily detected if your LH surge reaches the standard cutoff of 25-45 miu/ml (a T/C ratio of 1.0 or above).
 However, when the LH surge doesn't reach the standard average cutoff level, the test line isn’t always as dark or darker than the control line.
 Viewing the progression can still help you to pinpoint the peak by starting from your baseline.

 A lot of women under this situation will think they are not ovulating or not fertile, but that’s not necessarily true.
 See the example below.
 On Cycle Day 14 it is positive, but the test line is still lighter than the control line.